-Another strain of herpes, the herpes zoster virus (HZV), can also affect the eye.
-Normally, HZV causes chicken pox and shingles.
-Symptoms of ocular HZV are similar to those of HSV type 1, but also include the symptoms of chickenpox or shingles.
+The varicella zoster virus (VZV) is from the same family as HSV and can also affect the eye.
+Normally, VZV causes chicken pox and shingles.
+Symptoms of ocular VZV are similar to those of HSV type 1, but also include the symptoms of chickenpox or shingles.

 8. Graves’ disease